Smoking Pork Butt – The Right Way!

 What to Use to Smoke the Pork Butt

 Different people use different methods for smoking their pork butt.
 Some use electric smokers while others do it the more traditional way, in an offset smoker.
-I like to use the traditional smoker as I feel it does a better job at allowing the meat to soak in the flavors and helps the finished result to be a more tender and flavorful pork butt.
-I like to use wood chunks to keep the smoke alive which help to add flavor to the pork.
+I like to use the traditional smoker as I feel it does a better job at allowing the meat to soak in the smoke flavors and helps the finished result to be a more tender and flavorful smoked pork butt.
+I like to use wood chunks to keep the smoke alive which help to add flavor to the pork but you can also use wood chips of your choice to get the smoke flavor you want.

 Without further ado, I now present you with the best techniques and steps for smoking pork butt that will ensure that the finished result will be some of the most delectable pork that you and yours have ever tasted.
 Make a name for yourself as the best pork butt "barbequer" in town by following the next steps: